Bluebird2121/contacts_filter_app/README.md

     After installation just try
     <a href="http://192.168.50.4:8080/hello/contacts?page=0&nameFilter=">
     http://192.168.50.4:8080/hello/contacts?page=0&nameFilter=
-    </a> endpoint and you should see filtered result
+    </a> endpoint and you should see filtered results

 <h3>System Dependencies*</h3>